acronis/go-appkit/lrucache/README.md

 - **LRU Eviction Policy**: Automatically removes the least recently used items when the cache reaches its maximum size.
 - **Prometheus Metrics**: Collects and exposes metrics to monitor cache usage and performance.
 - **Expiration**: Supports setting TTL (Time To Live) for entries.
 Expired entries are removed during cleanup or when accessed.
+- **Cache Stampede Mitigation**: Prevents multiple goroutines from loading the same key concurrently by using a single flight pattern.

 ## Usage